Hi everyone! Today we’ll discuss a bit of the genealogy of Baru trees. A lot of people ask how close they are to other legumes or even tree nuts.

 Well, the answer is: not a lot.
 Our baru branch, Dipterygeae, is one of the basal tribes of the Papilionoid or Fabaceae family (also known as Legumes), and a relatively unspecialized one.
 One could say baru is an “ancient” or “primitive” Legume!
 Check out the graph below to understand the path:

-Later in the evolution tree, you can find more traditional Legumes, such as peanuts and soy, phylogenetically “more recent” (~50 million years) in comparison to baru (~60 million years ago).
+Later in the evolution tree, you can find more familiar Legumes, such as peanuts and soy, phylogenetically “more recent” (~50 million years) in comparison to baru (~60 million years ago).

-Having evolved in relative isolation from other branches, first as a rainforest species, and then developing further into South America, baru developed its own characteristics, adapted to the savanna.
+Having evolved in relative isolation from other branches, baru developed its own characteristics, adapted to the savanna.
 It’s one of a kind.

 Ok, so we’ve covered them not being related to peanuts and soy.
 What about tree nuts?